Wurtzite/JW_Website/content/publication/communitymh.md

 +++
-title = "“Univariable Logistic Regression Investigating Factors that Impact, Sense of Community and the Association with Mental Health Status at a Southwestern Ontario University: A Cross-Sectional Study.”" publication_types = ["3"] date = 2016-04-17T00:00:00 publication = "In Preparation" abstract = "" authors = ["Justin Wurtzel MSc", "Andrew Papadopoulos PhD"]
+title = "“Univariable Logistic Regression Investigating Factors that Impact, Sense of Community and the Association with Mental Health Status at a Southwestern Ontario University: A Cross-Sectional Study.” -In Preparation " publication_types = ["3"] date = 2016-04-17T00:00:00 publication = "" abstract = "" authors = ["Justin Wurtzel MSc", "Andrew Papadopoulos PhD"]
 # Publication type.